 Live chat

-GetResponse has now added a ‘chats’ feature that, as the name suggests, adds live chat functionality to your website.
+GetResponse has now added a chats feature that lets you add live chat functionality to your website.

 To enable this feature, you add a snippet of code to your site which then displays a live chat option to your visitors.